stackbit-projects/remarkable-primrose-9deb3/content/team/_index.md

 intro_image_hide_on_mobile: false
 ---

-# Meet The Member Of The DAO
+# Meet The Members Of WhaleDAO

 WhaleDAO is composed of blockchain researchers, investors, community operations, media operations and other roles.